jcubic/quatro/README.md

 ## Installation

-Copy all the files to the server, then you will need to create MySQL user and database:
+Copy all the files to the server, then you will need to create MySQL/MariaDB user and database:

 ```
 CREATE USER '<USER>'@'localhost' IDENTIFIED BY '<PASSWORD>';